U.S. and Iraq conclude talks on troop presence

 The group is now a shadow of its former self, and Iraq’s official security forces — including U.S.-trained units and a constellation of militia groups — fight the Islamist militants in remote terrain, or locate alleged sleeper cells amid urban populations.

-But Iraqi and western officials insist that the U.S.-led coalition and a separate contingent of U.S. Special Forces still add value, plugging gaps in intelligence capabilities and offering aerial support.
+But Iraqi and Western officials insist that the U.S.-led coalition and a separate contingent of U.S. Special Forces still add value, plugging gaps in intelligence capabilities and offering aerial support.

 Pentagon press secretary John Kirby said Tuesday that the joint statement says that the two sides have agreed to have “additional technical talks on the eventual redeployment” of U.S. troops.